-Salary for a general counselor ranges from $1400 to $1950 based on age and experience.
-You may receive an additional stipend for specialized skills (such as WSI certification).
+Salary scale for a general counselor begins at $2300.
+You may receive an additional stipend for specialized skills (such as lifeguard certification).
 We will also provide staff with a travel allowance, paid at the end of the summer, based on distance traveled to camp.
 We will provide you with a complete salary package at the time of your job offer.
 Keep in mind that, in addition to salary, travel allowance and stipends, you will receive uniform shirts, room and board, internet access, laundry service and invaluable experience you would never earn in a retail or office job.

 Camp Bryn Mawr is located outside Honesdale, Pennsylvania, in the northeastern United States.
 Honesdale is approximately two and a half hours from New York City by car.

 Staff wear navy and white every day.
 We will supply you with uniform shirts, and you may wear your own navy or white shorts and pants.